 Along with the brain, the 18-inch-long spinal cord forms the central nervous system.
-Around the cord itself are hoops of bones known as vertebrae.
-These back bones are part of the spinal column.
+Around the cord, itself are hoops of bones known as vertebrae.
+These backbones are part of the spinal column.

-The nerves of the spinal cord are called upper motor neurons, which transmit message from the brain to other parts of the body.
+The nerves of the spinal cord are called upper motor neurons, which transmit messages from the brain to other parts of the body.
 These messages are sent to lower motor neurons, or other spinal nerves, which correspond with more particular parts of the body.

 These signals control movement, feeling, and bodily functions like bladder and bowel control.
 They also regulate certain reflexes, telling specific muscles to move in response to various commands.
-There are millions of axons (parts of neurons which carry these messages) throughout the spinal cord, which compose various tracts within the spinal cord.
+There are millions of axons (parts of neurons that carry these messages) throughout the spinal cord, which compose various tracts within the spinal cord.

 Many of our clients have experienced damage to the spine and/or spinal nerves in a wide variety of traumatic episodes and circumstances that can produce an injury to the spine, including:

 Damage to the spinal cord is often known as a catastrophic injury because of the likelihood of long-term or permanent disability.
 The extent of injury depends on the location of the injury, the quality of medical care after the accident, and the severity of the damage to the spinal cord.
-Our Stamford spinal cord attorneys are well versed in this area of litigation and can help you determine whether or not you are entitled compensation for your injuries and, if so, the extent of the compensation warranted.
+Our Stamford spinal cord attorneys are well versed in this area of litigation and can help you determine whether or not you are entitled to compensation for your injuries and, if so, the extent of the compensation warranted.

 A spinal cord injury can result in widely different levels of paralysis and involve multiple organ systems.
-The evaluation and presentation of such cases depends largely on the retention of the proper experts, including health care providers, life care planners, vocational experts and economists.
-Where full or partial paralysis affects bowel and/or bladder control or the ability to breathe, it is necessary not only to consult with other medical specialists including urologists, gastroenterologists, but also to account for an anticipated lifetime of problems and expenses that can impact every aspect of a spinal cord injury victim’s life.
+The evaluation and presentation of such cases depend largely on the retention of the proper experts, including health care providers, life care planners, vocational experts, and economists.
+Where full or partial paralysis affects bowel and/or bladder control or the ability to breathe, it is necessary not only to consult with other medical specialists including urologists, gastroenterologists but also to account for an anticipated lifetime of problems and expenses that can impact every aspect of a spinal cord injury victim’s life.
 Contact our offices to discuss how we can help you.

 In addition to possible loss of motor functioning and feeling, victims of SCI may undergo dysfunction in other areas that may include:

-Victims of SCI usually require long-term medical care, and incur extremely high medical bills.
+Victims of SCI usually require long-term medical care and incur extremely high medical bills.
 Some injuries involve fractures, which can pose great risks to nerves and vertebrae.
 Some fractures require spinal surgery to stabilize the fracture site.
-Other injuries involve one or more herniated or bulging disks that may also necessitate surgery, depending upon the extent of injury and the risk of further neurological damage.
+Other injuries involve one or more herniated or bulging disks that may also necessitate surgery, depending upon the extent of the injury and the risk of further neurological damage.
 In some cases, the supporting structures are damaged and leave the patient in agonizing pain.
 In others, the injury to the spine makes muscles form taut bands that form trigger points, and the points may refer pain to other areas of the body.
-Such conditions often require extensive physical therapy, deep tissue massage and trigger point injections.
+Such conditions often require extensive physical therapy, deep tissue massage, and trigger point injections.

 Make sure to seek medical help as soon as possible after a spinal cord injury, so that proper intervention may occur.
 If you sought medical care after an injury and believe that adequate assistance was not given because the proper diagnosis was not made or definitive treatment was not rendered, speak with a knowledgeable attorney to see if you have a legal claim.